melodyhway/Analysis-of-Nonprofit-Donations/README.md

+# Recommendations

+* make recommendations based on the data. focus on what donor types, can we encourage more foundation donors, individual donors?

+* what can we look for in donations

+* can we host more events during down times.

+* work with marketing and fundraising teams to increase donations

 Stakeholder Questions:
 1. What were the total donations during the June 2024 - June 2025 time period?
 2. What is the monthly total and monthly average of donations?
 Are there months that receive higher donations than others?